ferdinandroshan/Power-BI-Adventure-Works-KPI-Report-Project/README.md

 ---

-## Step-by-step approach to the project:
+## 📌Step-by-step approach to the project:

 The following approach was implemented to develop the Power BI report: